JetBrains/intellij-sdk-docs/reference_guide/vcs_integration_for_plugins.md

 ### Revision Number

 A [`VcsRevisionNumber`](upsource:///platform/vcs-api/vcs-api-core/src/com/intellij/openapi/vcs/history/VcsRevisionNumber.java) represents a revision number of the file.
-If the VCS stores revision numbers as simple integers, the standard [`VcsRevisionNumber`](upsource:///platform/vcs-api/vcs-api-core/src/com/intellij/openapi/vcs/history/VcsRevisionNumber.java).
-Int implementation can be used
+If the VCS stores revision numbers as simple integers, the standard [`VcsRevisionNumber`](upsource:///platform/vcs-api/vcs-api-core/src/com/intellij/openapi/vcs/history/VcsRevisionNumber.java) `Int` implementation can be used.
 If the VCS has a more complex format of revision numbers (like CVS, which uses a series of numbers delimited with dots), the plugin can provide a custom implementation.

 ### ContentRevision